-Page 57 of 63 28 Supported Protocols In the table below, the normal databases available in the ECTb4 are listed by "Title", in the same order as they appear in the dropdo window.
-The Description column gives details of the suggested acquisition and processing parameters for use when handling paties compared to each normal database.
-The column "IDS Optimized" will contain "yes" if the database has been converted for use with intelligence system.
-See section 25 of this manual for more on IDS. nt data that is to be
+28 Supported Protocols

+In the table below, the normal databases available in the ECTb4 are listed by "Title", in the same order as they appear in the dropdown list on the Verify window.
+The Description column gives details of the suggested acquisition and processing parameters for use when handling patient data that is to be compared to each normal database.
+The column "IDS Optimized" will contain "yes" if the database has been converted for use with the IDS artificial intelligence system.
+See section 25 of this manual for more on IDS.